 At every level, the tax savings exceed the interest cost.
 The government is effectively subsidizing your equipment purchase.

-What Qualifies for Section 179
+See What You Qualify For →What Qualifies for Section 179

 The list is broader than most business owners realize:

-- Machinery and production equipment — CNC machines, lathes, presses, welders, injection molders
+- Machinery and production equipment — CNC machines, lathes, presses, welders, injection molders (CNC and machining shops, metal fabrication plants, plastics and molding operations, and aerospace and defense suppliers take Section 179 deductions on the full purchase price)

 - Computers and technology — servers, networking equipment, specialized software